davidtrem/Satellite/README.txt

 - Make sure an up to date version of thunderstorm library is in your path.
-- Copy the MSVCR90 DLL into satellite folder.
+- Copy the three MS*90 DLL into satellite folder.
 - Set properly the version number in the setup-py2exe.py file.
 - run "python setup-py2exe.py py2exe",
 - the exe is then located in the dist folder.